rosskirkpat/rosskirkpat/README.md

 ## Hello!

 My name is Ross Kirkpatrick.
 I like dogs, open source, and tech.
+This is a :construction: zone.

 ## Where I virtually live